tpascarella/sr50/docs/investing/real-estate.md

 [House Hacking](/spending/housing.md) is a strategy that anyone interested in early financial freedom should consider, becauase it offers the swing in your Savings Rate without a significant downgrade in lifestyle.

+## Graduate to BRRRR

+BRRRR, the acronym stands for Buy, Rehab, Rent, Refinance, and Repeat and was made popular by BiggerPockets.

+By refinancing at the end of the process, you can sometimes pull more money out of a deal than it took to make the deal happen.
+It allows you to *gain equity without losing capital* and is my preferred method of real estate investing as a result.

+[David Greene's BRRRR book](https://www.amazon.com/Buy-Rehab-Rent-Refinance-Repeat/dp/B07S4LQWQ2) is a great resource to begin learning how to invest this way.

 >Increase Your Savings Rate